itsjameshan/tweet-gary/README.md

   * `DB_NAME = "your_db_name"`

 * If you want to change the search key words, replace the keywords in the first line of `setting.py`.
 * Run `scraper.py`.
 It will create a table named gary under the new database.
 And search #garyvee related tweets and store them in the databse.
+Use `Ctrl + C` to stop.

 #### Pandas dashboard